 65% of Americans are overweight and 27% clinically obese.
 Most of the chronic disease that we see rampant in today’s society is the result of a diet that focuses heavily on sugar and grains.
 Processed foods are a key cause of the problem.
 We are addicted to a fast-paced life where hamburgers, fries and a soft drink are a regular meal choice.
 Not only are they full of preservatives and chemical agents, but they are also full of sugars and starch.

-Consuming sugar throws off the body’s equilibrium and cause a variety of harmful metabolic consequences.
+Consuming sugar throws off the Healthy Body’s equilibrium and cause a variety of harmful metabolic consequences.
 Some of the most harmful include: suppressing your immune system; feeding cancer cells; causing heightened levels of glucose leading to reactive hypoglycaemia and potentially diabetes, producing a significant rise in bad cholesterol and causing a rapid rise in adrenaline, hyperactivity, anxiety, difficulty concentrating, and crankiness in children.

 Any meal or snack high in starchy carbohydrates generates a rapid rise in blood glucose.
 To adjust for this rise, the pancreas secretes the hormone insulin into the bloodstream, which lowers the blood glucose level.

 Insulin is, though, essentially a storage hormone, developed over millions of years to store the excess calories from carbohydrates in the form of fat in case of famine.
 With no famine, fortunately, in sight, this storage mechanism has become an important cause of bulging stomachs and fat rolls in thighs and chins.

 Making matters even worse, high insulin levels suppress two other important hormones — glucagons and growth hormones — that are responsible for burning fat and sugar and promoting muscle development, respectively.